Mary Kate Ryan: Early life and education

 Mary Kate Ryan was born on 31 October 1878, in the townland of Tomcoole, near Taghmon, County Wexford.
 Her parents were John Ryan, who was a farmer, and his wife Elizabeth Sutton.
 There were twelve children and Ryan was the second oldest.
 Ryan was often called 'Kit', or 'Cáit' by those who knew her well.
 Her eldest sibling was Joanna who went to join the Loreto nuns and was known as Mother Stanislaus.
 She was known for ensuring girls were given the opportunity to attend university and had a place to live.
 Ryan was a supporter, with her family, of both the Gaelic League and Sinn Féin.
 One of Ryan's brothers, Fr Martin Ryan, was exposed to the ideas while studying in Maynooth and brought them home.
 A close friend was Seán T. O'Kelly who was another influence on her nationalism.

 Ryan got her primary education locally and attended the Loreto Abbey in Gorey, County Wexford, before going to Dublin to study in the Loreto College, St Stephen's Green.
 Ryan joined the Loreto Hall Literary and Debating Society and was a prominent member there.
 She got her degree in modern languages from the Royal University of Ireland in 1902.
 Ryan then continued her studies in Girton College, Cambridge where she qualified as a teacher.
 After completing her education Ryan taught languages in a number of schools in Great Britain.
 These included High School at St Andrews, Scotland, at a school in Bedford, and in a school in London.
-While in London, Ryan was an acquaintance of Thomas Kettle.
+While in London, Ryan was an acquaintance of Tom Kettle.
 She returned to Ireland in 1909.
 Ryan became a lecturer in languages at University College Dublin.